c4pt000/electrum-dogecoin/README.md

  sh install-radiocoin-electrum.sh
 ```

- * has to be a minimum of 1.00 RADC fee to send (with electrum)
+ * todo hardcode  a minimum of 1.00 RADC fee to send (with electrum)

 # dont use with docker
 * wont send a transaction while running from the docker guest (even with --net host)